davegi/tpai_deep_research_from_scratch/tasks/tasks-prd-comprehensive-educational-notebook.md

 - [x] 11.2 Verify formatting against renderer tests
 - [x] 11.3 Provide downloadable artifact (e.g., markdown export)

-- [ ] 12.0 Integrate structured logging and LangSmith tracing (after final report & toggles)
+- [x] 12.0 Integrate structured logging and LangSmith tracing (after final report & toggles)
-  - [ ] 12.1 Enable structured logs around key steps
+  - [x] 12.1 Enable structured logs around key steps
-  - [ ] 12.2 Add optional LangSmith tracing hooks (guarded by env var)
+  - [x] 12.2 Add optional LangSmith tracing hooks (guarded by env var)
-  - [ ] 12.3 Show minimal trace visualization or link to UI
+  - [x] 12.3 Show minimal trace visualization or link to UI

+---

+- **12.0 Logging and Tracing Integration**

+- Structured logging is enabled throughout the codebase and notebook using the shared logger.
+LangSmith tracing is optionally enabled via the
+`ENABLE_TRACING` environment variable or settings.
+When enabled, traces are sent to LangSmith for inspection and debugging.
+- The notebook demonstrates how to toggle tracing, and provides a link to the LangSmith UI for trace visualization.
+All four artifacts (notebook, code, tests, tasks) are in sync for logging and tracing features.

 - [ ] 13.0 Compare prompts and LLM settings side-by-side
   - [ ] 13.1 Vary prompts; compare outputs deterministically